ENCORE HIGH SCHOOL FOR THE ARTS – RIVERSIDE

 The downtown Riverside canvas that houses our Encore campus gives our students the opportunity to take in their education in a collegiate atmosphere.

-Encore has a ten minute block between classes so students can walk on the approved paths within the 3/10 mile span between buildings.
-There are six buildings that currently make up the Riverside campus.
+Encore has a ten-minute block between classes so students can walk on the approved paths within the 3/10 mile span between buildings.
+There are five buildings that currently make up the Riverside campus.

 The Historic Walling Building, 3800 Main Street –